Romolo Tavani - stock.adobe.com

 And the fact that these exist risks creating unnecessary inefficiency within the public sector because these frameworks are essentially duplicating work that has already been done, given how much overlap there is between them and G-Cloud.

-The same is true for suppliers, who face a choice between duplicating their own efforts when trying to get listed on all these additional frameworks.
+The same is true for suppliers, which face duplicating their own efforts when trying to get listed on all these additional frameworks.
 For the SMEs that G-Cloud is supposed to be giving a leg-up to, applying for a place on these frameworks places an even bigger administrative burden on them.

 “I don’t want to put myself on multiple frameworks, and I shouldn’t feel disadvantaged by not doing so when there are 30-odd thousand people [within the public sector] who can buy from us [through G-Cloud],” says Glover.